 Geoff was only up to Peterson, giving Elle time to read through everything before going to meet him.
 Most of the packet involved instructions on how to get to Eastbrook, where the local motel was, and the address of Benjamin Harris; the man she’d be interviewing.

 Looking up at the last name on the list, Elle smiled at Jonathan as he walked away from Geoff.
-He was trying, and failing, to cover up a look of disappointment.
-He tilted the sheet towards her as she passed.
+He was trying and failing to cover up a look of disappointment.
+He tilted the sheet towards her as he passed.

 Elle waited until he was closer to speak, keeping her voice low to avoid accidentally crushing Geoff’s enthusiasm.
 “Festive vandalism?
 Is that even a thing?”